TrevorPilley/phone-number-parser/README.md

 At present, the only options available are which countries are parsed.

-By default all countries supported by the library can be parsed and any future supported ones will be included.
+By default all countries supported by the library can be parsed and any future supported ones will be automatically included.

 #### Opt-in

-To opt in to specific countries and ignore any new ones added in future versions of the library:
+To support parsing specific countries only, and ignore by defaly any new ones added in future versions of the library:

 ```csharp
 ParseOptions.Default.Countries.Clear():